Data tells all: consumers who own and subscribe to vehicles show similar risk profiles

 - The risk profiles of Clutch’s Lab customers and traditional car owners are similar.
 We found key similarities in their distributions of risk, meaning that these groups may have more in common that we’ve yet to explore.
 And more to the point, there is an opportunity to keep exploring data that can improve the accuracy of matching premiums to exposures in subscription offerings.

 - Commercial and personal lines auto insurance carriers can use PreQual to evaluate driver risk.
-We used PreQual to analyze the risk of Clutch’s Lab customers as an insurer would, through observed pure premium and exposure.
-We found that the model appropriately ranked the risk of their drivers, which means that our predictive model can offer insights on the risk of drivers who use car subscriptions and potentially other types of sharing economy.
+Using PreQual, we analyzed Clutch’s lab customer standard insurance risk through observed pure premium and exposure.
+Our model accurately ranked the risk of drivers, meaning it provides accurate insights on driver risk for mobility subscription services and the sharing economy.

 Needless to say, these were results that Clutch could immediately put into action.

 Here at Arity, we’re working with sharing economy companies and insurance carriers to create solutions fit to meet the needs of an evolving transportation industry—and we think the findings discovered through partnering with Clutch is only the beginning!

 To dig into the data details and find out what else Arity PreQual revealed about the risk of Clutch’s Lab drivers, download the case study today!